estuary/flow/site/docs/reference/Connectors/materialization-connectors/amazon-redshift.md

 This locking behavior prevents "serializable isolation violation" errors in the case of multiple materializations sharing the same metadata tables at the expense of allowing only a single materialization to be actively committing a transaction.

+## Maximum record size

+The maximum size of a single input document is 4 MB.
+Attempting to materialize collections with documents larger than 4 MB will result in an error.
+To materialize this data you can use a [derivation](../../../concepts/derivations.md) to create a derived collection with smaller documents, or exclude fields containing excessive amounts of data by [customizing the materialized fields](../../../guides/customize-materialization-fields.md#include-desired-fields-in-your-materialization).

 ## Delta updates